Rico Love

+As a recording artist, Butler has released two studio albums: TTLO (2015) and Even Kings Die (2018); the former spawned the single "They Don't Know", which moderately entered the Billboard Hot 100.
+He founded the record label Division1 in 2010; it was first an imprint of Universal Motown, and later Interscope Records before becoming an independent label.
+Division1 has signed artists including Young Chris, Tiara Thomas, and Teairra Marí.

 Early life

 Love was born in New Orleans, Louisiana, and his parents divorced at an early age.
-As a result of the divorce Love spent his childhood growing up in two different cities, in Milwaukee, Wisconsin with his mother and Harlem with his father.
+As a result of the divorce Love spent his childhood growing up in two different cities, in Milwaukee, Wisconsin, with his mother and Harlem, New York City, with his father.
 Love's mother encouraged him as a child to write poetry.
 Love wrote his own poems and went on to joining the African American Children's Theater where he recited Langston Hughes and acted.
 Love had already been writing his own poems before he was introduced to rap in his early teens.
 By the end of high school Love had decided to pursue a career in rap but would go to college simultaneously, "I'm [going] to go to school instead of just sitting on the block.
 If I hadn't gone to college I would've been a drug dealer."

 While in college at Florida A&M University Love stayed involved in his music by winning many rap battles and talent shows.
-On the weekends Love would leave for Atlanta, Georgia for the benefit of its studios and popular music scene.
-While visiting Atlanta Love met members of Jagged Edge who were an influence on Love's songwriting development.
+On the weekends Love would leave for Atlanta, Georgia, for the benefit of its studios and popular music scene.
+While visiting Atlanta, Love met members of Jagged Edge who were an influence on Love's songwriting development.
 Love eventually left college because of a paperwork error made by the college's administration's office.
 Love went to live with some local Atlanta producers the Corna Boyz.
 This relationship provided Love the opportunity to rap on a remix the producers were creating for Usher.
-Usher liked Love's work on the remix and eventually signed him to US Records/J Records.
+Usher liked Love's work on the remix and eventually signed him to US Records and J Records.
 Usher requested Love compose lyrics for a song written by Just Blaze.
-This song eventually became "Throwback" and was featured on Usher's Diamond-selling (10× Platinum) Confessions album.
+This song eventually became "Throwback" and was featured on Usher's Diamond-selling (10× Platinum) album Confessions.
 Love next toured with Usher where he met and connected with many music industry players.
 Usher encouraged Love to become a songwriter and requests for Love's compositions began coming from artists Chris Brown, Omarion, and Marques Houston.
-Love currently lives in Miami with photographer Robin Thompson known as Robin V. They have two children together, a son, Carys Preston, and a daughter, Believe Beyond.
+Love currently lives in Miami.
+He has two children with photographer Robin Thompson known as Robin V; a son, Carys Preston, and a daughter, Believe Beyond.